 The stark scenic drive along California State Route 247 (locally known as Old Woman Springs Road) leads you to a section of land off Bessemer Mine Road that is casually cordoned off with steel fence stakes held with double strands of lax barbless wire.
 No postings designating ownership or signs warning trespassers appear directly from the road.
 Nothing seems to signify anything of importance within.
 For the most part, the site is easy to dismiss or disregard entirely.
 But here is something special, something unusual.
 Contained within the fenced area is a shrub considered to be among the planet’s ancients: the King Clone Creosote.
 Contemplation of this particular clonal organism and others like it may hold the key to understanding this place, its secrets, and our own relationship within this desert over time.

 For the record, clonal colonies of genetically identical individuals originating from a single ancestor are not uncommon in nature and occur in many plant, fungi and bacterial species throughout the world under certain environmental conditions.
-In the plant world individual parts of the clone reproduced vegetatively—as opposed to sexually germinating from seed—are referred to as ramets.
+In the plant world individual parts of the clone which reproduce vegetatively—as opposed to sexually germinating from seed—are referred to as “ramets.”
 Long-lived clones are more rare and include neighboring Mojave yucca clones (Yucca schidigera) in Johnson Valley with the oldest of these estimated to be about 2,000 years old.
 Not all creosotes reproduce clonally and the majority seen throughout the Mojave Desert are unique, genetically diverse plants.

-Dr. Frank Vasek of the University of California, Riverside (UC Riverside) along with several of his colleagues first identified King Clone in the early 1970s.
+Dr. Frank Vasek of the University of California, Riverside along with several of his colleagues first identified King Clone in the early 1970s.
 The group was conducting multiyear environmental field research for hire for various proposed gas and electrical lines planned throughout the Mojave Desert by Southern California Edison.
-At one point, Vasek’s research partner Hiram Johnson noticed an anomaly in one of the photos he had been studying from U.S. Air Force high-altitude aerial imagery of Lucerne Valley taken during the 1950s.
+At one point, Vasek’s research partner, Hiram Johnson, noticed an anomaly in one of the photos he had been studying from U.S. Air Force high-altitude aerial imagery of Lucerne Valley taken during the 1950s.
 From the privileged view up above, the outline of an oddly circular creosote ring appeared, suggesting in its shape a singular organism.

-Excited, the researchers traveled to the location to further investigate, locating a group of medium- to large-sized creosote rings, some with average diameters of 15 meters and larger that featured bare-open centers.
-The largest of the bunch, referred to as King Clone, measures about 22 x 8 meters, appearing as more of a rectangle from satellite view.
+Excited, the researchers traveled to the location to further investigate, locating a group of medium- to large-sized creosote rings, some with average diameters of fifteen meters and larger that featured bare-open centers.
+The largest of the bunch, referred to as King Clone, measures about 22 by 8 meters, appearing as more of a rectangle from satellite view.
 A research effort led by Dr. Vasek was thus set into motion to learn how the Lucerne Valley creosote clones developed over time as well as their actual age.

 Initial research focused on the study and development of creosote seedlings into mature plants in order to determine their rate of growth.
 Consequent research examined annual growth rings found in the woody base stem crowns to estimate the growth rates of non-clonal mature plants.
-To do so, a 12-year-old creosote grown from seed at the UC Riverside Botanic Garden was sacrificed and studied.
+To do so, a twelve-year-old creosote grown from seed at the UC Riverside Botanic Garden was sacrificed and studied.
 Additional investigations offered insight into how mature creosote plants begin to segment and produce multiple lobes, each sprouting its own stems and branches.
 Still, Dr. Vasek states, “The exact point at which a segmenting old individual plant becomes an incipient clone is problematical.
 After segmentation occurs and the ramets grow apart, the clonal nature of the group becomes clear.”

-Dr. Leonel Sternberg, a UC Riverside biology researcher and former student of Vasek, confirmed through a molecular testing technique known as genetic fingerprinting that individual ramets sampled from any one clone of the eight clones studied were genetically identical for the two enzymes tested and therefore shared a single, common ancestor.
+Dr. Leonel Sternberg, a UC Riverside biology researcher and former student of Vasek, confirmed through a molecular testing technique known as “genetic fingerprinting” that individual ramets sampled from any one clone of the eight clones studied were genetically identical for the two enzymes tested and therefore shared a single, common ancestor.
 The non-clonal neighboring individual seedlings were genetically diverse.
 The genetic puzzle was solved but the actual age of the clones was still a mystery.

 Field observations suggested that as a creosote clone spread out over time it would gradually leave a bare, sandy void containing “long deceased remnants of an earlier, smaller stage of the clone’s existence.”
 Additionally, if old growth could be located therein and radiocarbon dated, estimates could be made to determine the average growth rate of clonal individuals within the study group.
 Vasek devised a field instrument specifically for this purpose.
 As specimens were unearthed, careful measurements were taken at the location of the found wood sample to the outer edge of the living clone.
 In dividing this measurement by the carbon-dated age of the sample, he was able to determine an average long-term growth rate of 0.66 mm per year for the clones he sampled, confirming that some of the Lucerne Valley creosote rings were indeed thousands of years old.